Redesigning workforce architecture around household stability.

 A stable household is.

-This Blueprint helps leaders move from fragmented interventions to measurable, household-centered strategy.
+This architecture helps leaders move from fragmented interventions to measurable, household-centered strategy.

 From access to durability.